 After cutting, determine your BUDGET.
 The common guidelines, which were not surprisingly created by the Diamond industry itself, is 2 to 3 months salary.
 If you’re comfortable with that, great, that’ll definitely work, as long as you pick a number that makes sense for YOU, and decide ahead of time not to go over it.
 There’s a beautiful diamond for every budget.
 Once your budget is set, now you can focus on maximizing the Diamond QUALITY and CARAT size.

 Step 3: SHAPE

 Decide on a diamond SHAPE.
-It could be that your intended has already given you a hint.
-If not his or her friends can probably steer you in the right direction.
+It could be that your intention has already given you a hint.
+If not, his or her friends can probably steer you in the right direction.

 In general, round Is the most popular shape by far, comprising more than 50% of all engagement rings.
 Round diamonds are also the brightest of all diamond cuts, producing the most light return.
 They are also the most expensive.

 Non-rounds, also known as fancy shapes, include cushion cut, which is quite popular, princess, pear shape, oval, emerald, Asscher, radiant, and marquise.

 Step 4.
 WHAT'S MORE IMPORTANT TO YOU, SIZE OR QUALITY?

 Once you've decided on a diamond shape, the fourth and last step is based on your personal preference, of size, versus quality.
 From these 2 statements, which resonates with you more?

 " I need a minimum CARAT size of X"

 Whichever comes first, set that as your minimum or base level, and then maximize the other.